olaviinha/NeuralImageColorization/README.md

 # DeOldify Neural Image Colorization Batch Processor (Colab)

-This is a batch processor for [DeOldify Image Colorizer](https://github.com/jantic/DeOldify) to be run in Google Colaboratory, using Google Drive as data source and storage.
+This is a batch processor for [DeOldify](https://github.com/jantic/DeOldify)'s Image Colorizer to be run in Google Colaboratory, using Google Drive as data source and storage.

 It colorizes each image in a directory and saves colorized images in another directory, all located in your Google Drive.